Qyrus > Resources > Blogs > Feature Friday – Improve Your Testing With New Wait Action Types

 Feature Friday – Improve Your Testing With New Wait Action Types

 Tired of waiting around just for… waiting around?
 Well, we are too here at Qyrus!
-That’s why we have released our brand new line of action types all focused around… well… you guessed it… waiting!
+That’s why we have released our brand-new line of action types, all focused around… well… you guessed it… waiting!
 At Qyrus we strive to constantly improve our platform in any way, shape, or form possible.
-Waiting might seem something small or not very important, but we’re joined here today by Tim and Suraj to convince us exactly why it is all that important.
+Waiting might seem like something small or not very important, but we’re joined here today by Tim and Suraj to convince us exactly why it is all that important.
 Well, we won’t keep you waiting any longer, let’s jump right in!

 Tell us more about the new wait action types and their possible use cases.